LiberationFrequency/fsradio/README.md

 Work in progress.
 Not ready for stable use yet.

-Only tested on Arch Linux (Arm) with a Silvercrest® SIRD14D1 at the moment.
+Only tested on Arch Linux (Arm)(both 64bit) with a Silvercrest® SIRD14C2, SIRD14C4, SIRD14D1 at the moment.

 What is it?